Mohamed-E-Fayed/fairseq/tutorials_and_explanations/create_a_new_model.md

 ### Creating a new model
 first, you need to understand the hierarchy of files and directories in order to follow up this tutorial.
+So, please check files_hierarchy tutorial.

+## Creating a new model
+You will need either to create a new file for your model or add a class in one of the existing files. assume you want to create a file "my_model.py"
+Then, you will have to add:

+python3:
+class MyModelModel():
+    def __init__():
+        # initialization function

+    def add_args(parser):
+        # add specific model arguments
+		        # In other words,
+				        # the model inherits another model with pre specified arguments,, and you will need add more required by your model.

 Let's understand the hierarchy of files: